-- Coordination at the beginning of the project with key partners, especially governorate offices and local government directorates to launch the planning process. - The first party is committed to providing the available information related to the preparation of SDSFs in the relevant governorates. - Provide updated aerial images to be used in the analysis of the carrying (spatial) capacity of the governorate and linking spatial trends using them. - Payment of financial obligations according to the payments stipulated in the tendering document.
+- Coordination at the beginning of the project with key partners, especially governorate office and local government directorate to launch the planning process. - The first party is committed to providing the available information related to the preparation of SDSFs in the Hebron governorate. - Provide updated aerial images to be used in the analysis of the carrying (spatial) capacity of the governorate and linking spatial trends using them. - Payment of financial obligations according to the payments stipulated in the tendering document.
 UN-Habitat (through the United Nations Development Programme/Programme of Assistance to the Palestinian People) and the Consultant Team will be contracted on this basis.
-The first party will also cover the costs of the launch workshop at each governorate level and the joint final central workshop of the three governorates. - Commitment to participate in meetings and workshops and help mobilize relevant stakeholders in various activities.

-Commitment to the timetable and technical staff (including the sectoral committees), which will be appointed to contribute to the completion of the project.
+The first party will also cover the costs of the launch workshop at the governorate level and the joint final central workshop of the three governorates, viz.
+Jerusalem, Ramallah and Al-Bireh, and Hebron governorates. - Commitment to participate in meetings and workshops and help mobilize relevant stakeholders in various activities. - Commitment to the timetable and technical staff (including the sectoral committees), which will be appointed to contribute to the completion of the project.